-So as you juggle early morning video calls, soccer practice, laundry and trying to fit in a workout, preparing a nutritious meal with Open Prairie® Natural* Meats gives you one less thing to worry about.
+So as you juggle early morning video calls, soccer practice, laundry and trying to fit in a workout, preparing a nutritious meal with Open Prairie® Natural* pork gives you one less thing to worry about.
 It’s the simple, nutritious solution among the chaos of every day.

 Make protein the star of your plate